Augustin, Vucevic lead Magic past Wizards 122-101 - WHIZ News

-Bradley Beal, who missed the previous two games with soreness in his right leg, led Washington with 27 points.
-The Wizards snapped a four-game road losing streak.
+After the game, Isaac felt he’d avoided a serious injury.
+He will have an MRI on the knee on Thursday and be re-evaluated.

+“I’ve never hurt my knee before,” Isaac said.
+“So as soon as it happened, I just naturally start thinking the worst.
+‘Wow man, it’s over.’
+But as I was down there, it started to feel better and better just being down there.
+So I kind of felt, just the reassurance that I was going to be (OK).”

-The Magic, who entered the game with the NBA’s poorest offense, took the lead midway through the second quarter and led 62-58 at halftime.
+The Magic took the lead midway through the second quarter and led 62-58 at halftime.
 Orlando steadily increased its lead in the second half.

+“I thought we played a good first half, and that second half was about as well as we’ve played,” coach Steve Clifford said.
+“Good offense, good defense, and D.J. was phenomenal.”

 Evan Fournier had 18 points for Orlando.
 Markelle Fultz scored 16 and Terrence Ross 15.